Asterix and Caesar's Gift: Synopsis

-The next morning, a bruised Orthopaedix is ready to leave and return to Lutetia, his hometown, but Angina wants to have revenge on Impedimenta and makes a claim to the leadership of the village on behalf of her husband.
 Vitalstatistix, shocked, has Cacofonix obtain an opinion poll of the villagers and learns that aside from Geriatrix, the villagers don't really care, until Vitalstatistix makes a few remarks that offends some of the villagers, making them go to the other side.
 A political race starts, and Geriatrix thinks Vitalstatistix is weak and tries to stand for Chief himself.
+Asterix becomes worried that internal conflict could benefit the Romans, but ends up causing Obelix, who believes he is successfully courting Influenza, to side with Orthopaedix when he confides in him.

-Asterix becomes worried that internal conflict could benefit the Romans.
-Meanwhile, Tremensdelirius arrives at the village to visit Orthopaedix, explains that since their last meeting he unsuccessfully tried all kinds of trade and he wants his land back, since he is in fact not allowed to sell the land.
+Meanwhile, Tremensdelirius arrives at the village to visit Orthopaedix, explains that since their last meeting he unsuccessfully tried all kinds of trade (including with the pirates) and he wants his land back, since he is in fact not allowed to sell the land.
 When the family refuses, he draws his sword.
-Asterix arrives, and the two fight, with Asterix winning.
-Influenza is impressed, while Tremensdelirius, swearing revenge, goes to the Laudanum Roman camp and finds his old friend Egganlettus serving as an aide-de-camp under the local centurion (as he found retirement boring and signed up for another 20 years).
+Asterix arrives, and the two fight, with Asterix humiliating Tremensdelirius, Swearing revenge, Tremensdelirius goes to the Laudanum Roman camp and finds Egganlettus serving as an aide-de-camp under the local centurion (as he found retirement boring and signed up for another 20 years).
 With his support, Tremensdelirius makes an official request to the centurion to restore his land.
-The centurion is reluctant to face the Gauls, but the veterans threaten to report him to Caesar, and he agrees to prepare a military attack with the new weapons they have.
+Knowing full well of their capabilities, the centurion is reluctant to face the Gauls, but the veterans threaten to report him to Caesar, and he agrees to prepare a military attack with the new weapons they have.

-The following day, Influenza expresses her admiration to Asterix, making the jealous Obelix feel betrayed.
-Asterix attempts to warn everyone about Tremensdelirius, but his warning falls on deaf ears.
-Hence, Asterix decides to investigate and discovers that the Romans are preparing siege weapons.
-The Romans see him, but are afraid to attack, allowing him to retreat and escape (as he has no magic potion with him to fight against them).
+The following day, Asterix attempts to warn everyone about Tremensdelirius, but everyone is so caught up in the worsening political situation that his warning falls on deaf ears.
+Hence, Asterix decides to investigate alone and discovers that the Romans are preparing siege weapons.
+The Romans see him, but are afraid to attack, allowing him to retreat and escape (as he has no magic potion with him to fight against them due to Getafix locking himself away in an attempt to remain neutral).
 His escape gives the Romans the belief that the Gauls can no longer resist the Romans, and makes them more confident.

-Asterix returns to the village and attempts to warn them, but everyone gathers to witness the public debate between Vitalstatistix and Orthopaedix, until it is interrupted by rocks launched from the Roman catapults.
-Vitalstatistix begs for Getafix to give them magic potion, but the druid refuses, too disgusted by the Gaulish in-fighting.
+Asterix returns to the village and again attempts to warn them, but everyone gathers to witness a public debate between Vitalstatistix and Orthopaedix, until it is interrupted by rocks launched from the Roman catapults.
 When Vitalstatistix asks for the druid to give magic potion to his rival instead, Getafix finally agrees to help them.
-The villagers manages to defeat the Romans, with Orthopaedix himself confronting Tremensdelirius and smashing Caesar's gift on Tremensdelirius's head.
+The villagers manage to defeat the Romans, with Orthopaedix himself confronting Tremensdelirius and smashing the tablet representing ownership of the village on Tremensdelirius's head; Egganlettus also attacks Tremensdelirius after the latter attempts to sell him out to avoid fighting.